-Take this medication by mouth with or without food, usually twice daily or as directed by your doctor.
+Take this medication by mouth with or without food as directed by your doctor, usually twice daily.
 Swallow the capsules whole.
 Do not crush or chew the capsules.
 Doing so can release all of the drug at once and may increase your risk of side effects.

 Your doctor may gradually increase your dose.
 Follow your doctor's instructions carefully.
 The dosage is based on your medical condition, response to treatment, and other medications you may be taking.
 Be sure to tell your doctor and pharmacist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).